Judith Grimes

-Judith Grimes is a fictional character from the comic book series The Walking Dead and the television series of the same name, where she is portrayed by Cailey Fleming and previously by several child actresses when the character was a newborn.
+Judith Grimes is a fictional character from the comic book series The Walking Dead.
+In the television series of the same name, she is portrayed by Cailey Fleming.
+Judith Grimes was portrayed by several child actresses when the character was a newborn.

 Appearances

 Comic series

-Judith is the daughter of Lori Grimes and possibly Rick Grimes, and the younger sister of Carl Grimes.
-Judith's biological father could be either Rick or Shane, but Rick told Lori that he did not care if she was Shane's daughter because he will still love her as his daughter.
+Judith is the daughter of Lori Grimes and the adopted daughter of Rick Grimes, and the younger half-sister of Carl Grimes.
+Judith's biological father is probably Shane, though this has not been confirmed.
+However, Rick told Lori he did not care if she was Shane's daughter because he will still love her as his daughter.
 During The Governor's last assault on the prison, Lori is killed by Lilly while holding Judith.
 Lori falls, crushing Judith, leaving Rick and Carl in total devastation.

 Television series

 Season 3

 Judith Grimes first appeared in the episode "Killer Within" where she was born via caesarean section carried out by Maggie due to complications that Lori Grimes had during labor.
-During the caesarean section Lori loses a lot of blood and agonizingly says goodbye to Carl as he shoots her out of mercy to avoid her reanimation.
-A few days after she was born, Daryl and Maggie goes to get formula milk since baby Judith was weak and could not survive without it, Daryl nicknames her the "Little Asskicker".
-However, baby Judith was always in the care of Beth and Carol throughout the season.
+During the caesarean section, Lori loses a lot of blood and agonizingly says goodbye to Carl as he shoots her out of mercy to avoid her reanimation.
+On the day she was born, Glenn and Maggie go to get formula milk when Hershel told them baby Judith could not survive without it.
+Daryl nicknames her the "Little Asskicker".
+Baby Judith was often in the care of Beth and Carol throughout the season.

 Season 4

 When an outbreak of a deadly flu came to the prison community, Judith fortunately survived the outbreak.
-During the last assault of the Governor, she was saved by the sisters Lizzie and Mika Samuels who take the little baby with Tyreese and together they wanted to go to Terminus and on the road Tyreese decides to help a father and his son leaving the little ones to their fate towards a group of walkers who were saved by Carol.
-When Tyreese and Carol realized Lizzie's mental health breakdown when she saw her younger sister Mika being murdered, Lizzie reveals that she wanted to kill Judith to see her become a walker but Carol manages to stop her.
+During the last assault of the Governor, she was saved by the sisters Lizzie and Mika Samuels who take the little baby with Tyreese and together they begin making their way to Terminus.
+On the road, Tyreese decides to help a father and his son, leaving the little ones to their fate as a group of walkers approach.
+The girls were saved by Carol.
+When Tyreese and Carol realized Lizzie's mental breakdown after seeing Lizzie murder Mika, Lizzie reveals that she wanted to kill Judith to see her become a walker and Carol manages to stop her.
 During a debate with Tyreese, they decide to eliminate Lizzie to avoid hurting Judith and the rest of the people.
-Later, they travelled with the little baby to Terminus.
+Later, they travelled with Judith to Terminus.